Jean Lorimer: Life and character

 Robert wrote several songs on Jean for John when she was only around 16, however in 1793 when she was barely 18 she eloped to Gretna Green to marry the 19 year old Andrew Whelpdale, a native of Penrith in Cumberland who had a small farm near Moffat at Barnhill.
 Andrew abandoned her three weeks or so after the couple had returned to Barnhill Farm and he absconded back to Cumberland to avoid his creditors and she was therefore forced returned to her parents at Kemmishall where she reverted to her maiden name, however she was legally obliged to remained married to him.
 Whelpdale had met Jean at a ball in Moffat and having a small annuity from his mother he seemed a respectable individual.

 Towards the end of her life, twenty-three years after she had last seen him, Jean visited her spendrift husband in the debtors' prison at Carlisle, generously seeing him every day for a month.
 She had, it is said, only married him in the first place when he threatened to commit suicide if she would not marry him.

-In 1795 the family gave up Kemmishall or Kemys Hall due to his business failing and moved into Dumfries where William steadily developed senile dementia and in 1808 he died in poverty.
+In 1795 the family gave up Kemmishall or Kemys Hall due to his business failing and moved into Dumfries where William developed senile dementia and in 1808 he died in poverty.
 Burns remained friendly with the Lorimers as is shown by a letter of August 1795 "Jeany and you are all the people, besides my Edinburgh friends, whom I wish to see; and if you can come I shall take it very kind."

 Gretna Green in the 18th century.

 William Lorimer was once considered to be the "illicit dealer" that Burns had difficulties with on his excise duties, however this is now thought to be William Lorimer of Cairnmill, also in Nithsdale.

 Jean is said to have moved to the north of England where she was employed as a governess by a succession of families before returning to Scotland in 1822, also as a governess.
 She lived under straitened circumstances, a little above begging and worse as implied by Thomas Thorburn who, whilst in Edinburgh encountered her in the street and declined her attentions, but gave her a shilling.
-James Hogg recorded that three associates of his, Mr Thomson, Mr Irvine and Mr Gibson, discovered Jean and became "greatly attached to her" as a result if their admiration for Robert Burns.
+James Hogg recorded that three associates of his, Mr Thomson, Mr Irvine and Mr Gibson, discovered Jean and became "greatly attached to her" as a result of their admiration for Robert Burns.

 An unnamed gentleman approached the press with the intention of starting an appeal on her behalf.
 She later was employed as a housekeeper by a gentleman and his wife in Blacket Place, Newington, Edinburgh and then, when she became too infirm to work owing to a pulmonary infection, she was provided with a small flat in Middleton's Entry, Potterow where she lived for the remainder of her life.

 Jean died aged 56 from 'Winter Cough', chronic bronchitis, in September 1831 and was buried in the Preston Street Burial Ground in Newington, Edinburgh.
 The cruciform gravestone carries the engraving: